 I would like to welcome you and your child to the Intensive Reading class—a fascinating course that I am excited to be teaching!
 Please consider getting involved in your child’s education throughout the term.
 By doing so, you can help your son or daughter succeed and maybe even enjoy learning something new yourself.
 And why not?
 The more we all know, the more we can make sense of events happening in the world today.

-Throughout the Reading course your son or daughter will either be using the Escalate or the Read 180 textbook depending on their specific course.
+Throughout the Read 180 and System 44 course, your son or daughter will be using the Read 180 Universal/System 44 computer program, the companion electronic text and Microsoft Teams activities.
 This textbook provides a thorough examination of reading strategies and how to apply them to a variety of different texts.

 Our goals for the course are to help your child:

 - develop a strong understanding of strategies and skills that good readers use

 - appreciate the role reading plays in our daily lives

 - understand the important impact reading has on our success in daily life

 - build a solid foundation of reading skills